ExpressionEngine/ExpressionEngine-User-Guide/source/getting_started/index.rst

    :alt: Channel Field Groups Page

-For our simple news blog, let's create a basic Textarea field to hold the content, or "body", of each blog post.
+For our simple news section, let's create a basic Textarea field to hold the content, or "body", of each news article.

 Creating a Channel Field
 ========================